Modifying PyUltraLight to model scalar dark matter with self-interactions: Introduction

 The contents of the paper are as follows.
-Section~\ref{fdmeom} outlines the physics of ULA models with the inclusion of self-interactions and describe the Gross-Pitaevskii-Poisson equations in dimensional and adimensional forms.
-Section~\ref{implementation} show how the equations of motion are implemented in \textsc{PySiUltraLight}.
-In Section~\ref{solitonic}, we discuss results found with \textsc{PySiUltraLight}, including analysis for finding the maximum mass for a soliton with attractive self-interactions, finding the oscillation frequencies of a soliton with attractive self-interactions, testing the conditions under which exploding solitons can occur.
-In Section~\ref{msolitonic}, we discuss simulations of both binary soliton collisions and solitons rotating around a central potential with both repulsive and attractive self-interactions.
-Conclusions and future directions are discussed in Section~\ref{conclusions}.
+Section~\ref{fdmeom} outlines the physics of ULA models with the inclusion of self-interactions and describes the Gross-Pitaevskii-Poisson (GPP) equations in dimensional and adimensional forms.
+Section~\ref{implementation} shows how the equations of motion are implemented in \textsc{PySiUltraLight}.
+In Sec.~\ref{solitonic}, we discuss results found with \textsc{PySiUltraLight}.
+Using a Gaussian ansatz, we find the oscillation frequencies of a soliton with attractive self-interactions and test the conditions under which exploding solitons can occur.
+We also include an analysis for finding the maximum mass for a soliton with attractive self-interactions.
+In Sec.~\ref{msolitonic}, we discuss simulations of both binary soliton collisions and solitons rotating around a central potential with both repulsive and attractive self-interactions.
+Our conclusion that the self-interaction remains an important consideration---and future directions---are discussed in Sec.~\ref{conclusions}.